hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

     + widely used definitions of machine learning actually excluded it
     + clustering the only form of unsupervised learning
   + hard to say what the aim of unsupervised learning
-    + to create an internal representation of the input
+    + one major aim is to create an internal representation of the input
     + useful for subsequent supervised or reinforcement learning
     + compute the distance to a surface by using the disparity between two images
     + Not want to learn to compute disparities by stubbing your toe thousands of times
   + provide a compact, low-dimensional representation of the input
     + high-dimensional inputs typically live on or near a low-dimensional manifold (or several such manifolds)
+    + e.g. 100M pixel image represented by hundred degrees of freedom
     + Principal Component Analysis (PCA): a widely used linear method for finding a low-dimensional representation
   + provide an economical high-dimensional representation of the input in terms of learned features
-    + binary features
+    + binary features are economical
     + real-value features nearly all zero
   + find sensible clusters in the input
     + example of a very sparse code where only one of the feature is non-zero